 Many householders wonder whether Combi boiler problems are common, before they make their replacement boiler decision.
 Combi boilers are the choice of many householders and have the convenience of instant hot water’ when required – within limits.

 The combination gas boiler is not new.
 They have a longer history in Europe but have now become the most common gas boiler in the United Kingdom.
 A quick check with traditional gas boilers reveals two major divergences which could be the source of combi boiler problems or their advantages.
-The central heating hot water circulation system is sealed.
+The central heating internal hot water system is sealed.
 Having no open vents there is no requirement for a feed and enlargement cylinder in the attic.
 The hot water storage tank can also be spared as the heating boiler will have its own hot water storage vessel.

 Combination boiler systems offer many room saving and gas economy advantages for the small-scale household.
 It is possible to set up a complete central heating and hot water system by purchasing only a gas powered combination gas boiler with a balanced flue.
 Add in radiators and copper piping and you are then able to heat your home.
 Your first reaction maybe that we had forgotten some component parts.
 The hot water storage tank, the feed and enlargement cylinder commonly put in the loft, the central heating pump and other component pieces that central heating and hot water systems seem to need.

 Surprisingly a combination heating boiler does not require any of these parts.
 With a combination boiler you can dispense with the hot water storage tank, there is no requirement for an loft based feed and enlargement tank, the other pieces we have named are in reality built into the combi heating boiler.
 So you can see with a combination boiler you can save a sizeable amount of space within your home.